Right-pointing black chevron

 An illustration of an IgG antibody with sequence-based liabilities and post-translational modifications shown in the CDRs, C-regions and FRs of the antibody

-Identify antibody liabilities and PTM sites
+Identify antibody liabilities and PTMs

 Use PipeBio for mining NGS repertoires for expanding potential hit sequences of characterized antibody sequences